Teuze/website/content/posts/docker.md

  - Share it using the Hub or gzipped archives
  - Run it with arguments or using `docker-compose`

-Or using a nice picture : there (asciinema)
+And as a live example :

+<script id="asciicast-rHxl5SmiQH82aoH0lTb6nMiSJ" src="https://asciinema.org/a/rHxl5SmiQH82aoH0lTb6nMiSJ.js" async></script>

 ## Docker security good practice